rcrym/rcrym/README.md

 ![](./wave.png)
-# Hello!
-I'm Riley.
+# Hello, I'm Riley.
-I like to code, both in school and in my free time, with a focus on frontend web development.
+I like to code, with a focus on frontend web development.
 So far, these are the things I have experience in (i.e. used extensively in multiple projects):

 | Frontend Web Development             | Backend Web Development | Misc.        | Languages  |
 |--------------------------------------|-------------------------|--------------|------------|